Transition of Care Program

 Did you know that 3,000+ genetic conditions affect the neurologic system?
 And 75% of those conditions affect children?
 The RARE Child Neurology Workgroup aims to now define this community so where families can share support, educational resources, and networking opportunities.
 Children and their families who live with rare conditions often feel isolated.
 We want to change isolation to empowerment.

 Navigating diagnosis and/or treatment of your child’s neurologic disorder can be challenging.
 CNF’s Disorder Directory serves as a source of information, inspiring family stories and current resources related to over 25 child neurological conditions.
 Indexed alphabetically, topics include: autism, epilepsy, ketogenic diets, seizures, stroke, and more.
-A new, more comprehensive version of the Directory will be available this year.
+A new, more comprehensive version of the Directory will be available soon.

 Grants and Scholarships